Elderly and even 50-ish people make workout mistakes at the gym that are unique to their age bracket.

 Times have changed, and medical discoveries have been made: Lifting challenging weight loads is crucial for maintaining bone health!
 Not to mention the scores of other health benefits!

 Spending too much time in the pool bobbing around.
-Older folks need to get out on the floor, too, and use the equipment.
+Older folks who only come to the gym to be in the water need to get out on the floor, too, and use the equipment.

 No matter how poor your health is, if you walked into the gym, you’re capable of using the equipment.